dh1aky/win-test-wrapper/README.md

 # win-test-wrapper

-Hamradio logging
+Hamradio logging.
+Starts Win-Test under Linux as known from Windows by typing 'win-test'.

 This is a simple wrapper shellscript for calling Win-Test from Linux commandline in the Windows way managed by the debian package management.

 It installs the script calling wine and Win-Test in /usr/bin.
 It also checks the dependency concerning wine and installs it when it is not present.
 Have Fun.

 Install:
-  apt install win-test-wrapper
+Download the .deb file, go to the Download dir.
+Then type apt install ./win-test-wrapper

 Uninstall:
   apt remove win-test